 On this page

-Review of earthquake-prone buildings policy
+Decisions on the earthquake-prone buildings policy review

 If there are concerns about building safety in earthquakes, get professional engineering advice and act on it.